-Claire leads the Atmospheric Dispersion Research and Response group in the Atmospheric Dispersion and Air Quality Team.
-The Group's focus is on research in the field of atmospheric dispersion and the development and application of the Met Office's Numerical Atmospheric-dispersion Modelling Environment (NAME) for emergency response events including industrial fires, the spread of animal diseases, nuclear accidents and volcanic eruptions.
-This work is essential to the activities of many UK and international organisations.
+Prior to this, Claire was the Scientific Manager of the Volcanic and Chemical Dispersion group within the Atmospheric Dispersion and Air Quality Team in the Met Office's Weather Science area.
+This group's focus is on research in the field of atmospheric dispersion and atmospheric composition.
+This includes the development and application of the Met Office's Dispersion Model (NAME) for emergency response incidents, including industrial fires, chemical accidents, volcanic eruptions and other short and long-range pollutant transport events.

 Prior to joining the Met Office, Claire did a PhD at the University of Cambridge investigating the dispersion, chemistry and human and environmental impacts of volcanic eruption plumes.
 During this time she had the opportunity to work at a number of volcanoes and see first hand the impacts of these natural events.
 Claire has an MPhil from the University of Cambridge and an undergraduate degree in Geophysical Sciences from the University of East Anglia.